Horrorzero/TranscriberBot/README.md

 ## Description
-**The main purpose of bot is to convert speech to text Can be used for groups and for private messages**
+**The main purpose of bot is to convert speech to text.
+Can be used for groups and for private messages**